SFA Strategy 2015-2020

 - Submission to the Department of Finance on the tax treatment of expenses for employees and office holders

 - Submission to the Department of Education and Skills on the National Skills Strategy 2015-2025

 - Submission to DJEI on the consultation on the University of Limerick Study on the Prevalence of Zero Hour Contracts and Low Hour Contracts in the Irish Economy

 - Focus Groups of members with DJEI, contributing to the development of the Government’s “Enterprise 2025” Strategy

 In 2015, the SFA issued the publication ‘Backbencher’ to all Ministers, TDs, MEPs and Senators.
 This newsletter informs our elected representatives of the ongoing issues and concerns of small business.

 Award Panel Representation

-SFA participated in a number of judging panels including the Aontas Adult Learning Awards, OPTIMISE judging with IE Domain Registry and the SEAI Energy Awards, the eir ‘Fibre to the Home’ competition and the Irish Medical Devices Association Awards.
+The SFA participated in a number of judging panels including the OPTIMISE judging with IE Domain Registry, the SEAI Energy Awards, the eir ‘Fibre to the Home’ competition and the Irish Medical Devices Association Awards.

-The SFA have regular meetings with senior government ministers, officials from a wide range of departments, backbench TDs and Senators, and opposition party spokespeople on small business issues.
+Regular meetings were held with senior government ministers, officials from a wide range of departments, backbench TDs and Senators, and opposition party spokespeople on small business issues.

-In 2014, the SFA issued 40 press releases and delivered 701 TV/radio interviews and media extracts from national and local newspapers and online coverage.
-Special supplements were published in the Sunday Business Post in support of the SFA Annual Conference and the Irish Independent for the SFA National Small Business Awards.
+In 2015, the SFA issued 54 press releases and featured in 680 TV/radio interviews and media extracts from national, local and online newspapers.
+Special supplements were published in the Sunday Business Post in advance of the SFA Annual Conference and the Irish Independent for the SFA National Small Business Awards.